What Are Stablecoin Payments? A Complete Guide for Businesses

 2. Integration.
 Connect to a regulated stablecoin payment provider via API or platform.
 For treasury teams using existing TMS infrastructure, providers such as Fipto offer native integrations with platforms including Kyriba.

 3. Optimisation.
-As settlement efficiency improves, treasury teams can progressively expand stablecoin usage, for example, by using stablecoin accounts for liquidity pooling, or by automating payment workflows via programmable infrastructure.
+As settlement efficiency improves, treasury teams can progressively expand stablecoin usage, for example by using stablecoin accounts for liquidity pooling, or by automating payment workflows via programmable infrastructure.

 Frequently Asked Questions